admwln/code-curious/README.md

 # Gamified Programming Tutorial Web App

+This is a message to try out remote connection.
 This is a web application designed to introduce users to basic programming concepts through a gamified experience.
 Users interact with visual code blocks to influence a physics-based simulation, making programming concepts more accessible and fun!

 ## Features